Whitecolt38/keepmywin/README.md

 .\InstaladorRoles.ps1

 ### Run the updater
-# To only update the secondary script based on currently installed roles
+To only update the secondary script based on currently installed roles ``powershell
 .\InstaladorRoles.ps1 -Actualizar